Campbell’s is a packaged foods business based in the US. Campbell’s stocks (CPB) are listed on the NASDAQ, and all prices are listed in US Dollars.

 Campbell’s's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

-Campbell’s's next dividend payout is expected around February 2, 2026.
-To benefit, you'll need to buy Campbell’s stocks before January 8, 2026 (the "ex-dividend date").
+Campbell’s's most recent dividend payout was on February 2, 2026.
+The latest dividend was paid out to all shareholders who bought their stocks by January 8, 2026 (the "ex-dividend date").

 Campbell’s stock performance metrics